Nobel Prize season arrives amid war, nuclear fears, hunger

 “This is really difficult period in world history and there is not a lot of peace being made,” he said.

 Promoting peace isn’t always rewarded with a Nobel.
-India’s Mohandas Gandhi, a prominent symbol of non-violence in the 20th century, was never so honored.
+India’s Mohandas Gandhi, a prominent symbol of non-violence, was never so honored.

-But former President Barack Obama was in 2009, sparking criticism from those who said he had not been president long enough to have an impact worthy of the Nobel.

 In some cases, the winners have not lived out the values enshrined in the peace prize.